ArduPilot/ardupilot_wiki/copter/source/docs/quick-start-guide.rst

 Follow the instructions to complete the setup process (accept the license terms, choose a location for the installation etc.)

 The installation utility will automatically install any necessary software drivers.
-If you receive a DirectX installation error, please update your DirectX plug-in from the `DirectX Download Center <http://www.microsoft.com/en-us/download/details.aspx?id=35>`__.
+If you receive a DirectX installation error, please update your DirectX plug-in from the `Windows Download Center <https://www.microsoft.com/en-us/download/windows.aspx>`__.
 If you receive the warning pictured here, select **Install this driver software anyway** to continue.

 .. image:: ../images/directx_driver_install_warning.png
     :target: ../_images/directx_driver_install_warning.png